idiap/facereclib/doc/experiments.rst

 Databases
 ~~~~~~~~~
 Currently, all implemented databases are taken from Bob_.
-To define a common API for all of the databases, the |project| defines the wrapper classes `facereclib.databases.DatabaseBob <file:../facereclib/databases/DatabaseBob.py>`_ and `facereclib.databases.DatabaseBobZT  <file:../facereclib/databases/DatabaseBob.py>`_ for these databases.
+To define a common API for all of the databases, the FaceRecLib defines the wrapper classes `facereclib.databases.DatabaseBob <file:../facereclib/databases/DatabaseBob.py>`_ and `facereclib.databases.DatabaseBobZT  <file:../facereclib/databases/DatabaseBob.py>`_ for these databases.
 The parameters of this wrapper class are:

 Required parameters